Kōrero Whakamauāhara: Hate Speech

 The New Zealand Human Rights Commission has published a resource that provides an overview of the legal framework on hate speech.

-Work on the resource started prior to the Christchurch mosque attacks on March 15 this year and continued in the aftermath of those attacks, which killed 51 people.
+The development of the resource started prior to the Christchurch mosque attacks on March 15 2019 which killed 51 people, and continued as New Zealand dealt with the aftermath of those attacks.

 Speaking on the launch of the publication Chief Human Rights Commissioner Paul Hunt said:

-‘The appropriate collective response to the Christchurch massacres will include local, national and international initiatives encompassing a variety of policies, programmes and practices,’ said
+“The appropriate collective response to the Christchurch massacres will include local, national and international initiatives encompassing a variety of policies, programmes and practices.”